Toona sinensis or Chinese Mahogany: Planting and Growing

 A fan of pink foliage?
 Explore our selection of trees and bushes with pink foliage.

-Please note: A tree somewhat resembling the Toona sinensis is the Ailanthus altissima or glandulous Ailanthus.
+Please note: A tree resembling the Toona sinensis is the Ailanthus altissima or glandulous Ailanthus.
 The latter has an invasive character and threatens many ecosystems in Europe.
 This is why it is no longer available for sale.
-You can advantageously replace this invasive essential oil with a Toona, which is far less problematic.
+You can replace this invasive essential oil advantageously with a Toona, which is far less problematic.

 Comments